ReLANCE: A Resource-Efficient Low-Latency Cortical Neural Acceleration Engine: Proposed ReLANCE Architecture

-The major focus for accelerated computing has been enhancing the operations for General Matrix Multiplication (GEMM), a fundamental element of neural networks.
-Neuron and DNN engine from the recent work\cite{DNN_Retro'25} have been depicted in Fig.2.

-The conventional Neuron shown in Fig. 2 consists of components such as a multiplier with inputs fed from weight and input registers, followed by an adder for accumulating partial results with a pre-stored bias, and accumulation registers to store intermediate results, all combined with a non-linear activation function.
-The neuron also includes control signals for wr\_en, clk, and reset to manage data flow, when incorporated into the DNN accelerator engine shown in Fig. 2.
-Based on this Neuron or Processing element, the DNN accelerator engine\cite{DNN_Retro'25} is structured, assisted by a memory management unit, a data-flow controller, configuration/status registers for configurability, and other supporting hardware for pooling and normalisation.
-The design is configured with design parameters and reuse control based on the specific network configuration.

-Convolutional neural networks have excelled in object detection and classification; however, they fall short in mimicking the dynamics of biological neural networks and consume significant computational resources.
-Spiking neural networks (SNN) address this with single-bit spikes and event-driven computation, thereby reducing energy consumption and spatiotemporal data processing for superior performance in recognition and localisation.
-Spiking neurons, the core of Spiking Neural Networks (SNNs), transmit information through discrete electrical spikes across synapses.
-When a pre-synaptic neuron produces a spike, the post-synaptic neuron updates its membrane potential based on the associated synaptic weight.
-When the potential crosses the threshold, it will spike for an instance and gradually decay over time.
-H\&H neurons offer the highest biophysical fidelity, but come at the cost of significant resource consumption primarily from the Euler method.

-The H\&H model was proposed in 1952 by Hodgkin and Huxley to describe the mathematical behaviour of biological neurons, as follows:
+RELANCE refers to a deliberate revisiting of classical CORDIC architectures using a spiking-inspired processing paradigm to achieve efficient, low-latency AI acceleration for modern AI workloads.The RCHH neuron is optimally implemented as a hardware-efficient discrete version of the Hodgkin-Huxley (HH) model, proposed in 1952 by Hodgkin and Huxley to describe the mathematical behaviour of biological neurons, as follows:

 Membrane potential ($V$) is the output, and injected current ($I$) is the input, where $C_{M}$ denotes the membrane capacitance, and $g$ denotes the conductance associated with each ion channel.
 The variables $n$, $m$, and $h$ correspond to the gating variables controlling ion flow across the membrane. $V_{Na}$, $V_{K}$, and $V_{l}$ indicate the ion channel reversal potentials.
 The rate functions \( \alpha_x(V) \) and \( \beta_x(V) \) describe the transition rates of these particles between different membrane states, $x \in \{m, h, n\}$.
-The neuron state evolves from \textit{IDLE} when \textit{start\_sim} becomes high, subsequently it goes to \textit{RATE\_CALC}, \textit{POWER\_CALC}, \textit{CURRENT\_CALC}, \textit{UPDATE\_STATE} and finally \textit{DONE}, shown in Fig 3(b).

-The four-coupled nonlinear differential equation from Eq. ~\eqref{1}, with voltage-dependent non-linear rate constants, involves exponential and sigmoidal calculations, with a generalised form in Table I.
+The supporting rate equations are found in Table \ref{tab:rate_constants}.